River Rafting, Hiking, and Camping: An Epic California Road Trip

 Road trips, rafting, friends, and memories...what more can you ask for this summer?

-If you’re scheming up some summer fun, our friends at KOA have the ultimate California road trip route dialed.
+If you’re scheming up some summer fun, we have the ultimate California road trip route dialed, brought to you by our friends at KOA.
 On this week-long adventure you’ll hit four different stretches of whitewater, hike in Yosemite, and explore early Gold Rush towns filled with quirky shops, wineries and hip dining spots.
 What's not to love and dream about?

-Whether you’re a California local or coming from elsewhere (San Francisco , Sacramento and Tahoe all make great starting points), pop the town of Coloma into your GPS and head to the penultimate location for California rafting and American River whitewater trips.
+Whether you’re a California local or coming from elsewhere (San Francisco , Sacramento and Tahoe all make great starting points), pop the town of Coloma into your GPS and head to the penultimate location for hiking, Gold Rush history, and American River whitewater trips.
+This area has so much to explore and is great for all kinds of adventurers.
+Want a good hike with some historical landmarks?
+Check out Stevens Trail!
+In need of a mellow picnic area for the whole family?
+Explore Sugar Pine Reservoir!

 Day 2: Middle Fork of the American River